 - Alfalfa.
-In the U.S. market, our principal competitors in our alfalfa seed business are Forage Genetics International (a subsidiary of Land O' Lakes, Inc.), Pioneer and Alforex Seeds (subsidiaries of Corteva), and Pacific International Seed Company, Inc. In the Australian market, competitors in the proprietary alfalfa seed market include the Barunbrug Group, PGG Wrightson Seeds Ltd, and Naracoorte Seeds Pty.
-Ltd. In Australia, we also face competition from smaller companies offering non-proprietary seed and lower value seed from the European Union and Argentina. - Sorghum.
-Our principal competitors in sorghum are Pioneer, DeKalb (a subsidiary of Bayer), Advanta, and Nuseed - Sunflower.
-Our principal competitors in sunflower are Pioneer, Nuseed, Dyna-Gro Seed (a subsidiary of Nutrien Ag Solutions), Syngenta AG, Advanta, Limagrain, and KWS SAAT SE & Co. - Australian Wheat.
+In the U.S. market, our principal competitors in our alfalfa seed business are Forage Genetics International (a subsidiary of Land O' Lakes, Inc.), Pioneer and Alforex Seeds (subsidiaries of Corteva), and Pacific International Seed Company, Inc. In the Australian market, competitors in the proprietary alfalfa seed market include the Barenbrug Group and PGG Wrightson Seeds Ltd. In Australia, we also face competition from smaller companies offering non-proprietary seed. - Sorghum.
+Our principal competitors in sorghum are Pioneer, DeKalb (a subsidiary of Bayer), Advanta, and Nuseed. - Sunflower.
+Our principal competitors in sunflower are Pioneer, Nuseed, Dyna-Gro Seed (a subsidiary of Nutrien Ag Solutions), Syngenta AG, Advanta and Limagrain. - Australian Wheat.
 Our principal competitors in the Australian wheat market are AGT, LongReach Plant Breeders Pty Ltd., and InterGrain. - Pasture Seed.
-Our principal competitors in the Australian pasture seed market are the Barunburg Group, and PGG Wrightson Seeds Ltd.
+Our principal competitors in the Australian pasture seed market are the Barenbrug Group, PGG Wrightson Seeds Ltd. And Seedforce, a subsidiary of RAGT.